-At Water & Fire, we know that no two disasters are the same.
+At Nevada Water & Fire, we know that no two disasters are the same.
 Each is a unique situation with unique challenges.
-Knowing what to expect can be helpful during difficult circumstances.
+Knowing what to expect can be helpful during your property restoration process.

-One of our Call Center agents will ask you to provide basic damage and contact information.
-The information will be relayed directly to a local account representative.
-The account representative will contact you and make arrangements for an initial site inspection and damage assessment.
 If you will be filing an insurance claim, it is also important to contact your insurance carrier.
-Water & Fire can work directly with your insurance company to streamline the process for you.
+Nevada Water & Fire can work directly with your insurance company to streamline the process for you.

 If the electric, gas or water supply has been affected or even turned off by first responders, do not turn the utilities on until a qualified official or professional has checked the systems and determined it is safe to turn them back on.

-In most cases, there will be an estimated 1 to 2 hour on-site response time to any location within 50 miles of a Water & Fire location in North America – depending on traffic, access issues, or other unforeseen circumstances.
+In most cases, there will be an estimated 1-2 hour on-site response time to any location within 50 miles of Nevada Water & Fire, depending on traffic, access issues, or other unforeseen circumstances.
 Response times vary depending on the impact of a catastrophic event, government restrictions, travel time and other factors.
-Where there are restrictions on access, Water & Fire is known for getting in prior to many responders.
-For example, we have landed private planes with response teams prior to public airports being re-opened.
-Often, we gain access to blocked areas because of our strong relationships with companies whose operations are important to reviving the community.
-In large-scale events, Water & Fire personnel are often allowed access, along with business owners or their representatives, to retrieve vital records and other assets.

 Before the process begins, you will be asked to sign a work authorization form.
-This gives Water & Fire permission to work in your building or facility and to communicate with and provide a courtesy copy of the invoice to your insurance company.
+This gives Nevada Water & Fire permission to handle property restoration in your building or facility and to communicate with and provide a courtesy copy of the invoice to your insurance company.
 Your execution of this form is important for emergency mitigation.

 We would be pleased to form a partnership and on-going relationship with your company.
 This can be achieved several different ways: